-Individual incontinence products are relatively cheap — around 10 cents to $3 per product — but the costs add up quickly if you wear multiple products per day for an extended period of time.
+Individual incontinence products are around 10 cents to $3 per product, but the costs add up quickly if you wear multiple products per day for an extended time.
 Discounted and subsidized products may be available, and some incontinence products are covered by insurance.
 Medicaid covers incontinence products in most states, but check with your state Medicaid office to make sure.

 What types are available?

-The right type of incontinence product will often depend on comfort and how much absorption is required.
-Some products are for short-term use to help people recovering from medical procedures, while others are for long-term use.
+The right type of incontinence product will often depend on comfort and how much absorption you require.
+Some products are for short-term use to help people recovering from medical procedures, while others are for longterm use.

 - Pads.
 Pads are available in disposable and reusable styles and come in a large range of sizes.
-Larger pads tend to be more absorbent, but need to fit snugly in order to avoid leakage.
-While disposable pads offer convenience, they can be expensive if used often over a long period of time.
+Larger pads tend to be more absorbent but need to fit snugly to avoid leakage.
+While disposable pads offer convenience, they can be expensive if used often over an extended period.

 - Liners.
-Liners are best suited to those with a light flow or leakage.
-The main benefit of wearing liners is that they tend to be discreet and thin and are not visible under clothing.
+Liners are best suited for those with a light flow or leakage.
+They tend to be thin and discreet and are not visible under clothing.

 - Undergarments.
 These can come in the form of adult diapers, underwear or underpants.
 Undergarments are geared toward heavy leakage and can be disposable or washable.
 They’re also ideal for sleeping when bladder control is often reduced.

 The right incontinence product will depend on how much absorption is needed, as well as your individual preferences and needs.
 When comparing incontinence products, consider: